king-of-kool/firewall.exe/README.md

 # firewall.exe
 Firewall app made in python.
 This is an .exe file not a .py script.
-A .py script is available if you want plz just put in a problem ticket.
+A .py script is available if you want plz just go to the folder

-DO NT TURN THIS INTO A VIRUS OR A PEICE OF MALWARE
+DO NT TURN THIS INTO A VIRUS OR A PIECE OF MALWARE